Azure Event Hubs data connection

 Set up Geo-disaster recovery solution

 Event hub offers a Geo-disaster recovery solution.
 Azure Data Explorer doesn't support Alias event hub namespaces.
 To implement the Geo-disaster recovery in your solution, create two event hub data connections: one for the primary namespace and one for the secondary namespace.
-Azure Data Explorer will listen to both event hub connections.
+Azure Data Explorer listens to both event hub connections.

 Note